CROSSINGTUD/CryptoAnalysis/docs/api.md

 }
 ```

-## Set up and run the HeadlessAndroidScanner
+## Set up and run the HeadlessJavaScanner
 We can use the API of the `HeadlessJavaScanner` to configure CogniCrypt<sub>SAST</sub> to run with our own listener:

 ```java